 Talk to your children about how the young person may be frightened and may not want to talk.
 If they understand how the child in your care may be feeling, they are more likely to be patient and empathise with them.

 Once the young person is a little more settled, consider planning a family outing together.
-This should be something that everyone can be involved in, perhaps bowling or a meal out.
+This should be something that everyone can be involved in, perhaps go bowling or for a meal out.

 We recognise the important role birth children play in foster care and want to make sure they feel supported.
 Talk to your local team about upcoming events for birth children, so they’re able to meet other families that foster.
 If you have any concerns about your own children, please do speak to your Supervising Social Worker, so we can support you.